Last Updated on January 9, 2023

 They were able to achieve that super-lightweight without having to have a honeycomb design to it.

-This should appeal to those of you that aren’t the biggest fan of the honeycomb shell design on a lighter-weight mouse.
+This should appeal to those of you who aren’t the biggest fan of the honeycomb shell design on a lighter-weight mouse.

 There are 8 total programmable buttons with the Viper which of course are all able to be programmed through the Razer Synapse tool.
 The DPI switcher button is located at the bottom of the mouse.

 As you could easily assume, the Speedflex cable is used with this mouse as well which makes it drag-free.
-Razer’s Speedflex cord makes their mice feel as if you’re using a wireless mouse.
+Razer’s Speedflex cord makes their mice feel as if they’re using a wireless mouse.

 With most of the other mice here as well, it would have been nice to see some more RGB lighting but that’s just me.
 Having the DPI switch at the top would have made switching to a different DPI easier as well.